David Ginola

-David Ginola-Ceze (born 25 January 1967) is a French former professional footballer who has also worked as an actor, model and football pundit.
+David Ginola-Ceze (born 25 January 1967) is a French former professional footballer.
+A television personality, he has also worked as an actor, model and football pundit.

-A former forward, Ginola played football for ten seasons in France before moving from Paris Saint-Germain to Newcastle United in the English Premier League in July 1995.
-He continued playing in the Premier League for Tottenham Hotspur, Aston Villa and Everton before retiring in 2002.
-At international level, he made 17 appearances scoring three goals for the France national team between 1990 and 1995.
+A forward, Ginola played for ten seasons in France with Toulon, Racing Paris, Brest and Paris Saint-Germain before moving to Newcastle United in the English Premier League in July 1995.
+He subsequently played for Tottenham Hotspur, Aston Villa and Everton before retiring in 2002.
+At international level, he made 17 appearances, scoring three goals, for the France national team between 1990 and 1995.

 Since his retirement from football, he has become involved in football punditry and acting.
 Ginola is a regular contributor to BBC, BT Sport and CNN.
 He has hosted Match of ze Day, a program which broadcasts live Premier League matches on Canal+.
 In January 2015, Ginola attempted to run for the FIFA presidency but withdrew after failing to receive the required backing of at least five national football associations.

 Early life

-Ginola was born in Gassin, Var.
+David Ginola-Ceze was born on 25 January 1967 Gassin, Var.

 Club career

-Ginola played at club level for Toulon (1985–88), RC Paris (1988–90), Brest (1990–92), Paris Saint-Germain (1992–95), Newcastle United (1995–97), Tottenham Hotspur (1997–2000), Aston Villa (2000–2002) and Everton (2002).

 Ginola made his first senior appearance for Sporting Toulon as an eighteen-year-old in a 1985 2–0 victory away at Metz.
 He played fourteen times in his first season, and by 1986 he was a regular in the Toulon line-up.
-In 1988, he moved to RC Paris, where he remained until signing for Brest in 1990.
+In 1988, he moved to Racing Paris, where he remained until signing for Brest in 1990.
 There, he began to impress with his flamboyant style of play.
-In 1991, he played a crucial role in a landmark victory (3–2) against the side who would go on to sign him, Paris Saint-Germain F.C.
+In 1991, he played a crucial role in a landmark victory (3–2) against the side who would go on to sign him, Paris Saint-Germain.